BriantOliveira/Personal-Notebook/ds.md

 .mode()
 ```

 **Null Hypothesis**

 A null hypothesis is a precise statement about a population that we try to reject with sample data.

+**P-values**

+A p-value is the probability of finding some sample outcome or a more extreme one if the null hypothesis is true.